 - Which paints can you use for the purpose?

 Should you encapsulate lead paint or have it removed?

 There’s no doubt that encapsulation can act as an immediate shield against dangerous material.
 There are a lot of situations where we wouldn’t be encouraging it.
 You might be better off in the long term having it completely addressed.
 Many hairline cracks could mean it’s better to abate the paint altogether.

 Encapsulation may currently help you and your family avoid the dangers that come from exposed and damaged lead paint.
 All it is is simply a layer of protection on top of old paint.
 It is not a permanent fix but simply one that will hide the problem for now.
 Suppose you are planning on selling the home at a later point.
 In that case, you may be thinking that it would be too much money to have it completely abated.
 Still, encapsulation is not the end-all-be-all solution either.

 There’s no doubt about it – encapsulation or painting over lead paint is easier and cheaper than it is to have it removed.
 To a much lesser extent, you will have to worry about releasing lead dust into the air.
 Even if you choose to go down that route, it doesn’t mean you don’t have to take the necessary precautions to stay safe.

 It’s also important to know that you will not use the normal paint that you’re finding at your local hardware store either.
 It has to be special paint used for it.
 If you have a contractor, do it.
-Ensure that they are certified RRP contractors who will take the necessary steps to do the work as it is supposed to be done.
+Ensure that they are certified Renovation, Repair, and Painting, RRP, contractors who will take the necessary steps to do the work as it is supposed to be done.